 (Figure – 3)

-Shielded metal arc welding electrodes are covered with flux , Purpose of flux is as follows;
+The electrodes of Shielded metal arc welding are always covered with flux, Purpose of flux is as follows;

-- Density of flux material is less than the weld material hence the flux comes upwards and floats on the weld pool and thus protects the weld pool.
-During solidification of molten weld pool, flux also solidifies and forms a thin layer on the surface of weld called as slag.
-This thin layer of slag helps in slow cooling of weld material.
-In the absence of this thin layer of slag, rapid cooling of molten weld pool will take place which is very dangerous because rapid cooling results in microstructural changes of weld metal (martensite formation).
+- The density of flux material is less than the weld material hence the flux comes upwards and floats on the weld pool and thus protects the weld pool.
+During the solidification of the molten weld pool, flux also solidifies and forms a thin layer on the surface of the weld called slag.
+This thin layer of slag helps in the slow cooling of weld material.
+In the absence of this thin layer of slag, rapid cooling of the molten weld pool will occur, which is very dangerous because rapid cooling results in microstructural changes of weld metal (martensite formation).

-- Flux also helps in initiation of arc.
-Especially when welding is done in AC (Alternating Current), polarity keeps on changing at a constant rate, i.e. it attains a positive value then a negative value and it happens within a fraction of second.
+- Flux also helps in the initiation of arc.
+Especially when welding is done in AC (Alternating Current), polarity keeps on changing at a constant rate, i.e. it attains a positive value then a negative value and it happens within a fraction of a second.
 Polarity changes more than 100 times in a second.
-While going from positive to negative it attains a value ‘0′ and every time when it goes to zero, arc has to be re-initiated and the flux plays its role.
+While going from positive to negative it attains a value ‘0′ and whenever it goes to zero, the arc has to be re-initiated and the flux plays its role.
 It happens very fast (i.e. within a fraction of seconds) hence we can not see this with our eyes.

 SMAW electrodes are shown in figure – 4.